 A: In Croatia, Turkey and Greece, the temperature ranges from mid-to-late 20C to early 30C.
 The water ranges from 23-27C – bliss!
 (Don’t forget your sunscreen and hat!)

-A: MedSailors’ prices are based on two people sharing, so if you’re travelling solo, we’ll pair you with a likeminded traveller of the same sex in a bunk-bed room.
+A: MedSailors’ prices are based on two people sharing, so if you’re travelling solo, we’ll typically pair you with a likeminded traveller of the same sex wherever possible in a bunk-bed room.

 A: Each of our yachts accommodate between 8-10 people, and there will be five to eight yachts in your flotilla.